Book a workshops & project week

 My observations from five years of practice

 Creativity enables us to perceive the world from different perspectives.
 It is the exploration and visualization of potential.
-A creative mind is able to try out different approaches and find new solutions.
+A creative mind is able to explore different approaches and to find unique solutions.
 There is no recipe for creativity.
-Creativity is neither a question of age, nor can it be learned or taught mentally.
+Creativity is neither a question of age nor can it be learned or taught.

 Creativity is key competence and there is no recipe for it!

-In later professional life, creativity is a highly demanded key competence for solving complicated and qualified problems.
-At the same time, however, it is difficult to communicate creativity in the school-based education system.
-This can be seen in the fact that there is little time and funding in the education system for the acquisition of creativity.
-Subjects that promote creative competences, such as art, music and sport are not developed in a modern way, they often only take place every six months or not at all.
-In Western Europe, where the main emphasis is on economic usability of educational content, process-oriented contexts have a hard time.
-But creative subjects are primarily process-oriented and not result-oriented!
-In school context their results are exclusively in “raw state” and therefore difficult to exploit.
-Many decision-makers do not recognize value that lies behind it.
+In the professional arena, creativity is a highly demanded key competence for solving complex problems.
+At the same time, however, it is difficult to nurture one’s creativity in the premise of the common educational system.
+This is seen by the fact that there is little time and funding given to the development of creativity.
+Subjects that promote creative competence, such as art, music and sport are not given the importance they deserve.
+They often take place only every six months or not at all.
+In Western Europe, where the main emphasis is on economic applicability of educational content, process-oriented contexts find inadequate room to be developed.
+And creative subjects are primarily process-oriented and not result-oriented!
+In a school context their results are exclusively in a “raw state” and therefore difficult to exploit.
+Many decision-makers do not recognize the profound value that it holds.